 Alerting

 Alerting should be very specific.
 It’s easy to just set thresholds to every possible monitored metric and add alarm to it.
-But that could lead to fatigue, distractions and also ignoring alerts, see this article for more details.
+But that could lead to fatigue, distractions and also ignoring alerts, see for more details.

 Alerts should never be ignored, even if you think you have an idea what caused them.